Lailee Bakhtiar: Early life and family

 Bakhtiar's father was Frederick Vallette McNair III, born in 1922 in Annapolis, Maryland, and served in World War II in the Pacific on the USS Leyte Gulf.
 Her grandfather, Captain Frederick Vallette McNair Jr., U.S. Naval Academy class of 1903, was awarded the Congressional Medal of Honor, and her great-grandfather Rear Admiral Frederick Vallette McNair, class of 1857, was a USNA former superintendent in 1898.
+She is descended from Scottish and English families on her father's side, who came to the U.S., settling in Newtown, Pennsylvania.